Credit: Linda Bucklin | Shutterstock

 What did Apatosaurus eat?

-It is believed that Apatosaurus primarily fed on low-lying plants, but its long neck may have enabled this sauropod to eat soft leaves on higher trees.
-Apatosaurus may have swallowed large chunks of plants without chewing and ingested stones to help with digestion.
+It's believed that Apatosaurus primarily fed on low-lying plants, but its long neck may have enabled this sauropod to eat soft leaves on higher trees, if its neck was flexible enough.
+Apatosaurus likely swallowed large chunks of plants without chewing and ingested stones to help with digestion.
+Like other large sauropods, Apatosaurus probably had to eat up to 400 kilograms (880 pounds) of food every day to survive, according to a 2008 study in the Proceeding of the Royal Society B.

 Apatosaurus fossils have been unearthed in Nine Mile Quarry and Bone Cabin Quarry in Wyoming as well as in areas of Colorado, Oklahoma and Utah.

 Apatosaurus louisae was named by William Holland in 1915 in honor of Louise Carnegie, wife of Andrew Carnegie who funded field research to find complete dinosaur skeletons in the American West.
-Apatosaurus louisae is known from one partial skeleton which was found in Utah.
+Apatosaurus louisae is known from one nearly complete skeleton, which was found in Utah.

 In 2008, footprints of a juvenile Apatosaurus were found in Quarry Five in Morrison, Colo.
-Discovered Matthew Mossbrucker, these footprints indicated that juveniles could run on their hind legs.
+Discovered by Matthew Mossbrucker, these footprints indicated that juveniles could run on their hind legs, according to Smithsonian Magazine.

 - Allosaurus: Facts About the 'Different Lizard'